Bhanditz/labs-preview/_posts/blog/2014-07-23-2nd-Europeana-Labs-Newsletter.md

   - Newsletter
 ---

+<p><small>Image credit: "<a href="http://vangoyourself.com/vango/madonna-and-child-ambrogio-borgognone-1465-1525-vangod-by-nina/" title="Madonna and Child, Ambrogio Borgognone (1465-1525)  vanGo’d by Nina">Madonna and Child, Ambrogio Borgognone (1465-1525)  vanGo’d by Nina</a>" via the Europeana Creative pilot project <a href="http://vangoyourself.com/">VanGoYourself</a>.
+The image is used under a <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution Share-Alike 3.0 (CC BY-SA)">Creative Commons Attribution Share-Alike 3.0 (CC BY-SA)</a> license.</small></p>
 <br>

 **Welcome to the 2nd Europeana Labs newsletter.
 Every few months we bring you the latest news from Europeana, focussed on showcasing the exciting opportunities available to our developer community and inspiring you to be creative with Europe’s cultural heritage!**

 * TOC